For Indiana's conservative rebels, fighting Obamacare worth risk

 These Republicans do not fit the Democratic caricature of conservative Tea Party novices who are holding the House hostage.
 Several have experience in Indiana state government, making tough budget choices under former Republican Governor Mitch Daniels.

-His success in turning around the state's finances prompted speculation that Daniels might make a presidential bid in 2012, but he opted against running.
+His success in turning around the state's finances prompted speculation that he might make a presidential bid in 2012.

 Indiana cut taxes and built up a surplus.
 Now it consistently ranks highest in the Midwest in business climate surveys, while neighbors Illinois and Michigan struggle financially.
 But Indiana's unemployment rate, at 8.3 percent, is a full percentage point above the national average as its manufacturing base struggles to recover from the recession.

-The experience at the state level has driven the Indiana Republicans in Congress to try to replicate the same formula in Washington.
+The experience at the state level has driven the Indiana congressmen to try to replicate the same formula in Washington.

 Three members - Todd Rokita, Messer and Jackie Walorski - now serve on the House Budget Committee, a big presence for a state with only 6.5 million residents.
 Todd Young switched from that panel to the tax-writing Ways and Means Committee.
 And Stutzman, another Budget Committee alumnus, saw his standing in the caucus rise after the House passed his plan to separate the $74 billion food stamp program from a long-stalled farm bill, a move aimed at shrinking the nutrition subsidies.